 Inert Materials.
 “Inert Materials” means a non-liquid waste, including but not limited to, concrete, asphalt, rock, and rubble, that does not contain hazardous waste or soluble pollutants at concentrations established by the Regional Water Quality Control Board pursuant to Section 13000, et seq. of the Water Code and does not contain significant quantities of decomposable waste.
 Inert Materials do not include soil.

+Initial Agreement.
+“Initial Agreement” means the Operating Agreement, effective as of the Initial Commencement Date for operation of the Facility as amended by that certain Addendum #1 and those certain First through Fifth Amendments.

+Initial Commencement Date.
+“Initial Commencement Date” means the effective date of the Initial Agreement or July 1, 2022.

 Landfill.
 “Landfill” means the Western Regional Sanitary Landfill owned by the WPWMA and located at the intersection of Fiddyment Road and Athens Avenue, Placer County.

-Maintenance or Maintain “Maintenance” or “Maintain” means those activities warranted to keep infrastructure in the same functionality and state of repair that existed when the WPWMA or Contractor constructed the infrastructure or, if constructed prior to the Agreement, the state of repair that existed at the Signature Date of the Agreement; to preserve from failure or decline.
+Maintenance or Maintain “Maintenance” or “Maintain” means those activities warranted to keep infrastructure in the same functionality and state of repair that existed when the WPWMA or Contractor constructed the infrastructure or, if constructed prior to the Agreement, the state of repair that existed at the Signature Date; to preserve from failure or decline.

 Major Appliance.
 “Major Appliance” means any “major appliance” as defined by Public Resources Code Section 42166, as that Section currently exists or is hereafter amended.

 Materials Recovery Facility.
-“Materials Recovery Facility” means the main building at the Facility where Municipal Solid Waste is received from all Participating Agencies and/or their Designated Haulers and from other commercial customers of the Facility (but excluding the Publicly Hauled Waste Tipping Area which is a separate area within the Facility) and is Processed.
+“Materials Recovery Facility” means the main building at the Facility where Municipal Solid Waste is received from the Participating Agencies and/or their Designated Haulers and from other commercial customers of the Facility (but excluding the Publicly Hauled Waste Tipping Area which is a separate area within the Facility) and is Processed.

 Member Agencies.
 “Member Agencies” means the County of Placer and the cities of Lincoln, Rocklin and Roseville.